 - The court in McRO analyzed the claims "as a whole" under Enfish and found claims directed toward rules that set parameters for a digital animation software process were patent eligible.

 Patent and Trademark Office Documents

 Set forth below are various "guidance" documents created by the USPTO to analyze patent applications with respect to Section 101.
 Most of this guidance has now been incorporated into the MPEP.
-As a result, the preceding MPEP Sections should be considered to supercede much of the guidance described below
+As a result, the MPEP Sections should be considered to supercede much of the guidance described below.

 - Current Guidance

 - Guidance that pre-dates the current MPEP